 1) Which neighborhoods do you serve?

 We offer cleanings inside the Atlanta perimeter.
-We are especially suited to very urban areas such as Virginia Highlands, Midtown, Downtown, Grant Park, Druid Hills, Kirkwood, Lake Clair, Edgewood, Candler Park, Old Forth Ward, Decatur (around the square), Ansley Park, Buckhead South, West Midtown, as well as many other Atlanta communities.
-If we don't serve your area let us know and we may be able to make a referral to a reputable company.
+We are especially suited to very urban areas such as Virginia Highlands, Midtown, Downtown, Grant Park, Druid Hills, Kirkwood, Lake Clair, Edgewood, Candler Park, Old Fourth Ward, Decatur (around the square), Ansley Park, Buckhead South, West Midtown, as well as many other Atlanta communities.
+If we do not serve your area let us know and we may be able to make a referral to a reputable company.

 2) Do you require a contract?